Parents tell us...

 Immigrant and refugee support

-Almost all refugees and many immigrants come to Oregon via Portland.
+Almost all refugees and many immigrants come to Oregon via Portland, and are resettled in the Portland Metro or Salem area.
 After they are resettled can move anywhere in Oregon.
-This map shows the timeline and agencies that help with refugee and immigrant resettlement in the Portland area.
+This map shows the timeline and agencies that help with refugee and immigrant resettlement in the Portland area, we are working on developing something similar for Salem.

 Oregon is a sanctuary state which means our counties have laws that protect certain immigrant rights.
 You can check this map from the Center for Immigration Studies to see more information for the county you are moving to.
 Every child in Oregon, regardless of their family’s legal status, is eligible for state-funded health and education services.